18PriyanshuK/Cyber-Safe/README.md

 ## 📃 License

-This project is for educational purposes under the guidance of GLS University.
-All rights reserved by the authors.
+This project currently does not use any license.
+Feel free to modify for personal or educational use.
+For commercial/redistribution, please seek consent.

 ---